 Our largest source of cash from operating activities is revenue generated from our platform.
 Our primary uses of cash from operating activities are for personnel-related expenditures, marketing activities, including advertising, payment processing fees, amounts paid to freelancers to deliver services for clients under our managed services offering, and third-party hosting costs.
-In addition, because we are licensed as an internet escrow agent, our total cash and cash provided by (used in) operating activities may be impacted by the timing of the end of our fiscal quarter as discussed in the section titled "-Liquidity and Capital Resources-Escrow Funding Requirements."
+In addition, because we are licensed as an internet escrow agent, our total cash and cash provided by (used in) operating activities may be impacted by the timing of the end of our fiscal quarter as discussed in the section titled "- Liquidity and Capital Resources-Escrow Funding Requirements."

-For the nine months ended September 30, 2019, net cash provided by operating activities was \$2.0 million, which resulted from non-cash charges of \$17.0 million, partially offset by a net loss of \$9.6 million and net cash outflows of \$5.4 million from changes in operating assets and liabilities.
-The change in operating assets and liabilities primarily resulted from the increase in trade and client receivables of \$11.9 million.
-Due to fluctuations in revenue and the number of transactions on our platform, coupled with fluctuations of the timing of cash receipts from clients, our trade and client receivables will likely continue to fluctuate in the future.
+For the three months ended March 31, 2020, net cash used in operating activities was \$1.7 million, which resulted from non-cash charges of \$9.6 million, offset by a net loss of \$10.0 million and net cash outflows of \$1.3 million from changes in operating assets and liabilities.
+The change in operating assets and liabilities primarily resulted from the increase in trade and client receivables of \$5.9 million.
+Due to fluctuations in revenue and the number of transactions on our platform, coupled with fluctuations in the timing of cash receipts from clients and the impact of the COVID-19 pandemic on our business, our trade and client receivables will likely continue to fluctuate in the future.